 - Music Minor—a condensed course of study for students who wish to major in an area other than music

-- Master of Music: Music Performance Concentration—prepares students for careers as freelance performers, as freelance and institutional teachers, and for further study at the doctoral level
+- Master of Music: Instrumental or Vocal Performance Concentration—prepares students for careers as freelance performers, as freelance and institutional teachers, and for further study at the doctoral level

 - Master of Music: Music Education Concentration—prepares students for careers as freelance and institutional teachers, and for further study at the doctoral level